petitoff/Bookshelf/README.md

 ## Demo
 https://bookshelf-petitoff.vercel.app/

+### Demo Account

+You can use these credentials to log in to the demo account.

+john.smith@example.com \
+password123

 ## Features

 - Registration and login: Users can create their own accounts, which grant them access to all the features of the website.